CrimeOwl AI logoCrimeOwl AI

 Lead #3

-On January 8, 2016, Waqar Ghumman and Mohsin Zamir allegedly robbed a bank in Tonawanda, New York at gunpoint, demanding money from teller drawers and forcing the bank manager to open the vault.
-Federal arrest warrants were issued in February 2017 after both suspects were charged with armed bank robbery and related offenses.
-The suspects are believed to have fled together, possibly to Pakistan, and remain at large with a reward of up to $15,000 for information leading to their capture.
+On January 8, 2016, Waqar Ghumman and Mohsin Zamir allegedly robbed a bank in Tonawanda, New York, entering armed with pistols, threatening customers and employees, and forcing the manager to open the vault.
+Federal arrest warrants were issued in February 2017 after both suspects were charged with bank robbery, bank larceny, and related offenses.
+The suspects remain at large and are believed to have traveled together, possibly to Pakistan, with known ties across multiple U.S. states.

 Case